Jim Jones: Early religious and political influences

-Jones also developed an intense interest in social doctrines.
-He became a voracious reader who studied Adolf Hitler, Joseph Stalin, Karl Marx and Mahatma Gandhi.
-Jones would tell his wife that Mao Zedong was his hero.
-He spent hours in the community library, and he brought books home so he could read them in the evenings.
-Although he studied different political systems, Jones did not espouse any radical political views in his youth, but as World War II started, Jones developed an intense interest in the Nazi Party.
-He was fascinated by their pomp, their cohesion, and Hitler's total power.
+Jones developed an intense interest in social doctrines and became a voracious reader, studying Adolf Hitler, Joseph Stalin, Karl Marx, and Mahatma Gandhi.
+He told his wife that Mao Zedong was his hero.
+He spent hours in the community library and brought books home to read.
+Jones did not espouse any radical political views in his youth, but as World War II started, he became interested in the Nazi Party.
+He was fascinated by its pomp, their cohesion, and Hitler's total power.
 The members of his neighborhood found it disconcerting that he extolled Nazi Germany.
-Jones acted as a dictator over the other kids, ordering them to goosestep together and beating those who disobeyed.
+Jones acted as a dictator over the other children, ordering them to goosestep together and beating those who disobeyed.
 One childhood friend recalled Jones shouting "Heil Hitler!" and giving the Nazi salute to German prisoners of war who were traveling to a detention facility.
 Commenting on his childhood, Jones stated:

 I was ready to kill by the end of the third grade.
 I mean, I was so aggressive and hostile, I was ready to kill.
 Nobody gave me love, any understanding.
 In those days a parent was supposed to go with a child to school functions.
 There was some kind of school performance, and everybody's parent was there but mine.
 I'm standing there, alone.
 Always was alone.

 Tim Reiterman, a journalist and biographer of Jones, wrote that Jones's attraction to religion was strongly influenced by his desire for a family.
 Jones went to see the Kennedy family in 1942 when they spent the summer in Richmond, Indiana.
 They took part in services four times a week while attending a summer religious convention at a nearby Pentecostal church.
 When Jones returned to Lynn in the fall, he upset his neighborhood by explaining sexual reproduction in detail to young children.
 Jones's mother was urged to control his behavior by many individuals in Lynn, but she refused.
 Many parents decided to keep their kids away from Jones as a result of the issue.
 He had established himself as an outcast among his friends by the time he started high school and was progressively despised by the locals.